 blockSize by calling the

-Throttling works along a 4K boundary if you set the bandwidth to be less then 1 meg, so you can use the traditionally expected bandwidth limits - i.e.: 64K, 96K, 128K, 256K, etc. After one meg, it's along a 5K boundary - so you can set it to more intuitive values: 2.5 meg, 5 meg, 9 meg, etc. The server counts all bytes coming in and going out, and checks to make sure we're not processing more bytes then we should 4 times a second.
+Throttling works along a 4K boundary if you set the bandwidth to be less than 1 meg, so you can use the traditionally expected bandwidth limits - i.e., 64K, 96K, 128K, 256K, etc. After one meg, it's along a 5K boundary - so you can set it to more intuitive values: 2.5 meg, 5 meg, 9 meg, etc. The server counts all bytes coming in and going out, and checks to make sure we're not processing more bytes than we should 4 times a second.
 For those who are interested, this is what the code looks like:

 bandwidthUsedThisSecond = session.bytesSentThisSecond + session.bytesRecievedThisSecond